International School of Dakar: Campus

 In August 2007, the school had an estimated 300 students.
-It now has over 570 students from 50 different countries.
+As of 2024, ISD has 780 students enrolled from 101 different countries.

 Before the 2012–13 school year, the school added a building for the Upper School, which consists of both Middle and High School classes.
 The new building houses 33 classrooms, including 2 computer labs, a Visual and Performing Arts wing, a Maker Space, and an outdoor amphitheater.

 As of December 2016, ISD is rebuilding the gym into a purpose-built PreK building that will house 7 elementary classes.
 It will have a new playground and a connection to the grade 1/2/3 classroom building.

 Curriculum

 ISD follows a United States-based curriculum, and instruction is in English.
 French is offered for all grades, and there are four levels in which the students progress.
+As of 2024, Spanish is also an option for language acquisition.
 Middle school is partially integrated, with a daily community meeting time.
 Preschool is for three and four year-olds and is a half day program only.

-ISD is accredited by the Middle States Association of Colleges and Schools and the Council of International Schools and it is an International Baccalaureate (IB) World School which offers the Diploma Programme.
+ISD is accredited by the Middle States Association of Colleges and Schools and the Council of International Schools and it is an International Baccalaureate (IB) World School which offers the Diploma Programme, Middle Years Program, and Primary Years Program.
 The graduating class of 2015 was ISD's first IB cohort.